rickkas7/particle-webhooks/README.md

 ## Receiving Complex Data
 While webhooks can return larger response data in multiple pieces, this is a pain to deal with on the Photon or Electron.
 Fortunately, you can use mustache templates to parse a JSON response returned by the server and only return the data you're interested in.
-You can also use it to turn response data into easier to parse forms, like comma-separated values.
+You can also use it to turn response data into easier to parse formats, like comma-separated values.

 ## Example: Google Elevation API

-This is an good example of using mustache templates in both the request and response.
+This is an example of using mustache templates in both the request and response.
 It uses the [Google Maps Elevation API] (https://developers.google.com/maps/documentation/elevation/start) to do a simple query.

 According to the Google documentation, you make a request like this: